The general static spherical perfect fluid solution with EoS parameter w=-1/5: Discussion of the spacetimes

 \subsection{The generic spacetimes}

 The structure depends on the roots of $f(r)$ and $r$.
-The scalar curvature vanishes at $r=0$, and diverges at the root(s) of $f(r)$; hence the roots of $f(r)$ represent singulariti₺es, not surprising since $f(r)$ represents the area radius of the surfaces of spherical symmetry.
+The scalar curvature vanishes at $r=0$, and diverges at the root(s) of $f(r)$; hence the roots of $f(r)$ represent singularities, not surprising since $f(r)$ represents the area radius of the surfaces of spherical symmetry.
 Being third order, $f(r)$ can have one root which we will denote by $\pm r_*$ in the following; two roots to be denoted by $\pm r_a$ and $\pm r_b$, with an bar over the label $a$ or $b$ showing which one is the double root; or three roots to be denoted by $\pm r_1$, $\pm r_2$ and $\pm r_3$.
-The sign of the root can be known, and will be indicated explicitly, i.e. $r_*$, $r_a$, $r_b$, $r_1$, $r_2$ and $r_3$ will be positive quantities.
+The sign of the root can be known (see Figure \ref{fig:figure}), and will be indicated explicitly, i.e. $r_*$, $r_a$, $r_b$, $r_1$, $r_2$ and $r_3$ will be positive quantities.
 We need to distinguish cases based on the signs of $C_3$ and $C_2$; however, we should note that simultaneously changing the signs of $C_2$ and $r$ gives back the same solution.
-Therefore we will omit subcases of negative $C_2$, without loss of generality.